Truck Accident Employer Negligence in California

 Incidents involving trucks are all too common in the state of California.
 Unfortunately, trucking accidents can have very serious consequences and cause detrimental injuries that can negatively impact the lives of victims.
 In cases where trucks are involved in an accident, the truck company might be responsible and could be held liable for employer negligence.

 If you have been in an accident with a semi-truck, you should hire an expert California truck accident attorney immediately.
-The big rig accident lawyers at the Law Offices of Samer Habbas & Associates have extensive experience in going after trucking companies for employer negligence following truck accidents.
+The Truck Accident Employer Negligence Attorney at the Law Offices of Samer Habbas & Associates has extensive experience in going after trucking companies for employer negligence following truck accidents.
 With multiple offices located in Irvine, Anaheim, Los Angeles, El Segundo, San Diego, and Riverside, our personal injury attorneys have successfully handled truck accident claims for victims across California.
 For more information or to schedule a complimentary consultation with a lawyer, please call 949-727-9300.